airalab/robonomics-wiki/docs/connect-simple-cps.md

 $ npm i && npm run dev
 ```

-Open the [link](http://localhost:8000/) and press "Demand" then "Offer" buttons.
+Open [http://localhost:8000/](http://localhost:8000/) and press "Demand" then "Offer" buttons.
 Wait until a new liability is created and you should see the board blinking.
 Congratulations on the first agent!